cespare/pastedown/README.md

 ## Development

-You'll need Ruby/Bundler and Go as in the installation instructions.
+You'll need Reflex and Go as in the installation instructions.
 Use the following command to run the server and rebuild/rerun it when files change:

-    $ bundle exec guard
+    $ reflex -d fancy -c Reflexfile

+This is also available as

+    $ make watch

 ## Deployment

 Follow the installation instructions, then run this command:

-    $ bundle exec rake build:tarball
+    $ make tarball

 to build a tarball of all the files you'll need.
 Copy this to your server and run pastedown with the options you want as before.
 You may wish to make an init script or more fleshed-out deployment scripts.